beckjake/pyssh/README.md

     - Compressing
     - Asymmetric crypto
     - Symmetric crypto
+    - Kex
-    - 99%+ test coverage
+    - 95%+ test coverage

 What doesn't work in order of likelihood to get fixed:
 ------------------------------------------------------
-    - Kex
+    - 99%+ test coverage
     - The rest of the protocol
     - Security
     - Stability